 13.4 Entertaining other officers or employees for meals

 Normally the cost of entertaining other officers or employees for meals is not reimbursable, except in unusual circumstances.
 Such circumstances would include time limitations (extended work day or need for a meeting when only the lunch hour is available), the nature and sensitivity of matters to be discussed, employee promotion or job performance, etc. A full explanation of the business purpose and names of all guests must be provided on the expense claim.
+Claims will not be processed without complete detailed back up.

 13.5 Counseling or pastoral care where identification of guest is not appropriate